Problems with the RDA/RDI

-One major pitfall of this system is that if an EAR cannot be set due to lack of relevant data, experts won’t set an RDA.
-For this reason, enzymes and probiotics do not have an RDA set, because no data exists to adequately estimate them.
+One major pitfall of this system is that if an EAR cannot be set due to a lack of relevant data, experts won’t set an RDA.
+For this reason, enzymes and probiotics do not have an RDA set because no data exists to estimate them adequately.
 However, numerous studies have shown that these are beneficial and should be consumed regularly.

-Adequate intake (AI) is set when not enough evidence exists to establish a standard RDA.
+Adequate intake (AI) is set when insufficient evidence exists to establish a standard RDA.
 AI values can be calculated from experimentally derived approximations.
 Alternatively, experts create them based on general observations of the average nutrient requirements of the overall population.

-AI is more geared towards outlining estimations for individual intake, because it does not require the same statistical calculations as the RDA.
-For example, the nutritional content estimations of mother’s milk represent one of the most prominent uses of AI to determine nutritional needs for infants.
-The AI for mother’s milk is set to the average intake of milk estimated to keep infants healthy.
+AI is more geared towards outlining estimations for individual intake because it does not require the same statistical calculations as the RDA.
+For example, the nutritional content estimations of mother’s milk represent one of AI’s most prominent uses to determine infants’ nutritional needs.
+The AI for the mother’s milk is set to the average intake of milk estimated to keep infants healthy.
 For larger infants, the real requirement may exceed AI, and for smaller ones, it may dip below the standard AI recommended.

 Tolerable upper intake level (UL)

-The tolerable upper intake level is defined as what current data present as the highest tolerable amount of a certain nutrient.
-It is believed that if intake rises above the UL, the risk of adverse reactions to a certain nutrient will increase as well.
+The tolerable upper intake level is defined as current data present as the highest tolerable amount of a certain nutrient.
+It is believed that if intake rises above the UL, the risk of adverse reactions to a certain nutrient will also increase.
 Some experts claim that no clear benefit exists when consuming nutrients above the RDA and AI limits.
 (However, some studies have established caveats and exceptions as we will cover later in this article.)
-As a result, they define the upper tolerable limits as “tolerable” rather than directly beneficial.
+As a result, they define the tolerable upper limits as “tolerable” rather than directly beneficial.

 How the government came up with the RDA

 However, because chemically synthesizing vitamins is efficient and profitable, individual nutrient guidelines quickly supplanted whole-food guidelines.
 Additionally, the discovery of single-nutrient deficiencies resulted in food fortification, where food scientists would add extra vitamin or nutrient isolates.
-For example, global iodine deficiencies encouraged salt companies to begin adding extra iodine to their salt.
+Global iodine deficiencies encouraged salt companies to add extra iodine to their salt.